Wheeler National Wildlife Refuge: Wildlife and protected species

-Wheeler NWR has supported up to 60,000 geese and 100,000 ducks, although recently these levels have declined to approximately 30,000 geese and 60,000 ducks.
-Since 1990, winter goose populations have dropped significantly due to many different factors; below 15,000 from 1990 to 1995 and about 2,500-5,500 in the last few years.
+Wheeler NWR has supported up to 60,000 geese and 100,000 ducks, although recently these levels have declined to around 30,000 geese and 60,000 ducks.
+Since 1990, winter goose populations have dropped significantly due to many different factors, and below 15,000 from 1990 to 1995 and about 2,500-5,500 in the last few years.
 Snow geese are now the most prominent component of the winter goose population, peaking near 1,500-3,200 in recent years.

-In addition to migratory birds, the refuge hosts 115 species of fish, 74 species of reptiles and amphibians, 47 species of mammals, and 288 different species of songbirds.
-Some common mammals include squirrels, raccoons, opossums, rabbits, quail, and deer.
-Approximately ten endangered species which live on the refuge.
-There is also a small population of American alligators present within the reserve; they were reintroduced into the area following historical extirpation from northern Alabama.
+In addition to migratory birds, the refuge hosts 115 species of fishes, 74 species of reptiles and amphibians, 47 species of mammals, and 288 different species of songbirds.
+Some common mammals include squirrels, raccoons, opossums, rabbits, and deer.
+About 10 endangered species live on the refuge; also a small population of American alligators are present within the reserve; they were reintroduced into the area following historical extirpation from northern Alabama.